-The endomembrane system refers to the group of membrane-bound organelles that are involved in the modification, packaging, and transportation of lipids and proteins.
+The endomembrane system is defined as the group of membrane-bound organelles that are involved in the modification, packaging, and transportation of lipids and proteins.
 The nuclear envelope, endoplasmic reticulum, Golgi apparatus, lysosomes, and vacuoles are the components of the endomembrane system.
-Thus, with some modifications, this system is present in both the plant cell and animal cell.
-Mitochondria and plastids are not part of the endomembrane system.
+The endomembrane system is a topic of the chapter Cell: The Unit of Life in Biology.

 The endomembrane system is instrumental in the sorting out of the cell’s compartments and the organization of cellular activities.
 It supports synthesis, and alteration of proteins and lipids and also plays a role in the structure and organization of the cell.